Angelo8828/laravel-8-sample/README.md

 ### About
-Sample project written on Laravel 8 with sample event handling and automated tests.
+Sample project written on Laravel 8 with sample event handling, automated tests and API returns.
 Please see `tests` directory to check how the app works.

 ### Prerequisites
 - Docker
+- If Docker is not available, the application will run on:
+ - Nginx
+ - PHP 8.0
+ - MySql 5.7

 ### Steps to run

 1. Copy the contents of `.env.example` and `.env.testing.example` to create your `.env` and `.env.testing` config files.

-2. Run `docker-compose up -d` to build the images.
+2. Run `docker-compose up -d` to build the containers.

 3. Please visit http://localhost:8001 to access the application and http://localhost:8081 to access PHPMyAdmin